A strengthened monotonicity inequality of quantum relative entropy: A unifying approach via R\'{e}nyi relative entropy: Introduction

 In order to get rid of the above-known difficult computation such as logarithm and complex exponential power of states, Zhang \cite{Zhang2013} gave another new characterization of vanishing conditional mutual information.
-Specifically, denote
+Specifically, define